jhuapl-boss/intern/.github/ISSUE_TEMPLATE.md

 Inapplicable fields can be left blank.
 Table columns need not line up to render properly.

-You can get the version of ndio using
+You can get the version of intern using
 `import intern; print(intern.__version__)`.
 -->